RahulGangwal29/flatris/multiplayer.md

 * Players see their game in the forefront, but can also spot the other player's game in the background, almost transparent, like a shadow.
 * When a player clears one or more lines, the cleared blocks are transferred to the other player (One player's reward is the other's penalty.

+## Rahul First Update

+This is a test edit of flatris.

 ## Transferring blocks from one player to the other

 The multiplayer game revolves around this core concept.
 At first it seems like a simple, zero-sum dynamic.
 But at closer inspection, is bears some complications and isn't necessarily zero-sum.
 Here are some special cases.